, , , , ,

 It appears when clarity lives in one person’s head.

-If your organization only works when a few people stretch indefinitely, the system is already under strain.
+If your team only works when a few people stretch indefinitely, the system is already under strain.

 Three shifts make an enormous difference.